Ganasagar/istio-on-konvoy/README.md

 kube-oidc-proxy                                                        [OK]
 istio                                                                  [OK]
 ```
+Note: This only state deployment of Addon but does not gaurantee installation of Istio in the cluster

 Currently the addon deployed using Konvoy only confirm the triggering of Istio Operator which is reponsible for deploying Istio in the Istio-namespace.
 To confirm that Istio is installed and is up and running, we will take a couple steps.

-1. Check if the istio pods are running:
+3. Check if the istio pods are running:

 ```bash
 kubectl -n istio-system get pods